THE EARLY YEARS OF HANS BESSELINK

 Also bought more DAWs to work and beta-test in.
 Currently, I have the latest versions of StudioOne, Nuendo, Ableton Suite, Reason Suite, Reaper, and Wavelab Pro.

 In 2021 a new journey started, I started building my very first Eurorack.
-It started as a 3U – 84HP Doepfer case.
-Exciting times ahead!
+It started as a 9U–84HP Doepfer case.
+Meanwhile my system continues to grow and the added Doepfer Monsterbase is nearly completed too.
 You can read about it on my blog.